-I was involved in the DFID-funded participatory research initiative Participate: Knowledge from the margins for post-2015 to bring the perspectives of those who live in poverty or who are highly marginalised into the Sustainable Development Goals.
+I was involved in the DFID-funded participatory research initiative Participate: Knowledge from the margins for post-2015 to bring the perspectives of those who live in poverty or who are highly marginalised into the Sustainable Development Goals (SDGs).
 I have also conducted multi-country participatory research for CAFOD and authored the COMPASS 2015 report presented during the UN General Assembly in 2013.
 I have also done some work for CAFOD to systematise lessons learnt from ongoing experiences and processes of involving people living in poverty into policy-making.
 The report provided suggestions for the implementation of the SDGs agenda.
-I am on the board of Catalytic Action, founded by former DPU students to design and create learning and play spaces for women, men and children affected by conflict or disaster.
+More recently, I facilitated participatory learning processes for the national implementation of the SDGs agenda.